What Are Payment Rails?

 This way, it creates cost savings and speedy payments while lessening friction and scaling reliably.

-Future Trends in Payment Rails
+Future Trends in Rails

 - The blockchain and token rails may have increased relevance as far as cross-border payments are concerned.